Reviews

 Pro: Multiple Savings Subaccounts

-Douugh encourages users to reach their financial goals.
-You can create unlimited subaccounts for your different savings goals.
+Douugh encourages users to achieve financial goals through unlimited savings subaccounts for different objectives.

 Pro: Investment Subaccounts